Patient and Family Advisory Committee (PFAC)

 Expanding patient engagement across the health care system is a key commitment articulated in the Patients First Act.
 A key element of this approach is the establishment of patient advisory committees in each of Ontario’s 14 LHINs and information sharing between these committees.

-Members will be selected and recruited to ensure diversity that is reflective of the LHIN’s population makeup, including in relation to age, geographic distribution across the LHIN region, gender, cultural diversity, socio-economic status and health experience with the health system.
-Membership will also represent patient, family/caregiver experiences across different health care settings, including in hospitals, long-term care homes, and home and community care settings.
+Members have been selected to ensure diversity that is reflective of the LHIN’s population makeup, including in relation to age, geographic distribution across the LHIN region, gender, cultural diversity, socio-economic status and health experience with the health system.

 Get to know your PFAC members.
 Read their biographies here.

 Stay up to date with the HNHB LHIN PFAC's progress, view the meeting materials here.

 Help shape Ontario’s health care system, become a patient advisor to the province.

 When you sign up to become a patient advisor to the Ontario healthcare system, you will: